keelancook/md/StackEdit/Keelan's Papers/IND9400 Paper.md.md

 Perhaps none are so clearly tied to Maurice's influence, though, as Horace Bushnell, the noted Congregational minister and theologian.
 Bushnell shared Maurice's optimism concerning humanity, and believed morality was the result of social evolution.^[Phillips, A Kingdom on Earth, 5.]
 Like Maurice, Bushnell was a polarizing and often controversial figure.
 Phillips notes that both Maurice and Horace Bushnell were the targets of a good bit of controversy in their own generation, but both men seemed to enjoy a subsequent admiration of their thought in later decades.
 By the end of the nineteenth century, the Protestant mainstream more readily accepted their concepts concerning progress and the kingdom.^[Phillips, A Kingdom on Earth, 4-6.]
 While the influence of both had a liberalizing tendency on Protestantism, most who advocated for Bushnell, or Maurice, did not claim to be liberal Protestants.
 Their appeal was broader than purely liberal corners of Protestantism, and their ideas pervaded in the fabric of developing theology on the kingdom of God.^[Phillips, A Kingdom on Earth, 6, notes that many would defend Bushnell's conservative roots in order to advocate for his positions.]

-Much like Maurice and the Christian Socialists of Britain, Ritschl's kingdom theology left it's mark in the United States.
+Much like Maurice and the Christian Socialists of Britain, Ritschl's kingdom theology left its mark in the United States.
 Evans writes, "One particular concept that would increasingly fascinate American Protestants was Ritschl's stress on the kingdom of God as a means of understanding the historical mission of Christianity as a religious movement."^[Evans, Social Gospel in America, 60.]
 Ritschl's ideas were especially significant among American liberals.
 Hutchison claims Ritschl was the primary player in German influence on American Protestant theology after 1890.^[Hutchison, The Modernist Impulse in American Protestantism, 122-32.  `find the exact page... after you find the source!`] By the time the social gospel emerged as a full-blown movement, almost all of its leaders had leaned on Ritschl for aspects of their theology.^[Evans, Social Gospel in America, 61.]
 However, the effects of Ritschl on American kingdom theology surfaced both earlier and broader than the social gospel movement.^[Handy, Robert.
 A History of the Churches in the United States and Canada (New York: Oxford University Press, 1976), 287.]

 The widespread commitment to postmillennialism proved fertile ground for Ritschl's kingdom theology.
 Ritchl's explanation of the kingdom nested nicely into the framework of an immanently approaching millennium, though it required removing an emphasis on supernatural and apocalyptic elements of the millennium in favor of an ethical conception of the kingdom.^[Quandt, Jean, Religion and Social Thought: The Secularization of Postmillennialism, American Quarterly 25.4 (1973): 390–409. pg 391, demonstrates the adaptation of postmillennialism that occurred in the final decades of the nineteenth century to adjust both for modernist theology and social scientific developments during the era.]
 The kingdom became a present, ethical reality instead of a coming apocalyptic society.
 The postmillennial optimism adjusted further still to rest on laws of evolution and growth for a gradual advance of society into this moralized understanding of the kingdom.^[Moorhead, James H. “The Erosion of Postmillennialism in American Religious Thought, 1865-1925.
 Church Hist.
 53.1 (1984), 66 notes the effects of Ritschl's expression of the kingdom on the American Protestant commitment to postmillennialism.
 He claims Ritschl was an outsized influence on the development of the doctrine in America around the turn of the century.]]